 It remains as simple as possible, and support ongoing practices as far as possible;

-It proposes a basic framework on data quality coding that can eventually evolve towards more homogeneous procedures.
+It proposes a basic framework on data quality coding that can eventually later into more general useevolve .

-This handbook sets out details on how to record the individual elements of the DAYCLI report ready for encoding to BUFR and exchange worldwide
+This handbook sets out details on how to record the individual elements of the DAYCLI report ready for encoding to BUFR and exchange worldwide.
+It does not give explanation on how to encode the DAYCLI report into BUFR.

 To assist Members in applying the data quality flagging requirements for DAYCLI, this handbook provides a number of use cases, detailing advice on how to record data under certain situations which, while relatively unusual, provide extremely valuable climatic/hydrological information, such as aggregations, overflowing raingauges, and readings that fall outside of instrumental range.

 Which stations should report a DAYCLI?

-Summary of observational requirements
+Consult the WIGOS colleagues, SERCOM/SC-CS, INFCOM SC-IMT

+[Ensure there is a way for WMO members to declare a station (through OSCAR ?) that send CLIMAT or DAYCLI message which were represented with the deprecated Regional Basic Climatological Network (RBCN) Summary of observational requirements

 The DAYCLI report conveys daily values of the 6 following observed variables, with their unit and reported resolution specified in the Table 1 below:

-Table
+Table 1.
+Required variables and reporting resolution